-MUN 1012 - Wind Symphony (1)
+MUN1012 - Wind Symphony

 This ensemble of wind, percussion, and string instruments performs traditional wind band repertoire as well as transcriptions and arrangements of symphonic literature.
-Repertoire will represent various periods of western European history (Renaissance-Modern) and also include select popular styles.
+Repertoire will represent various periods of western European history (Renaissance-Modern) and include also select popular styles.
 Membership is open to all students.
 Audition required.
-Chair placement is based on audition at the beginning of the semester.
+Chair placement is based on audition at the beginning of the semester. .
+Terms offered: F, W

-MUN 1021 - Electronic Music Ensemble (1)
+MUN1021 - Electronic Music Ensemble

 This class is open to everyone.
 This course is designed to teach the fundamentals of music through performance on iPads.
 Students will deconstruct popular pieces of music from all genres to study the components that make them unique.
 Components such as time signature, key signatures, variety of instruments, rhythm, and pitch will be explored.
 Students will recreate the pieces of music through various apps on the iPad. iPads will be available to students to use during classes.
-MUN 1021 allows non-musicians the opportunity to create and perform music.
-May be repeated for credit.
+MUN1021 allows nonmusicians the opportunity to create and perform music.

-MUN 1270 - Concert Band (1)
+MUN1270 - Concert Band

 This large ensemble studies and performs standard concert band repertoire.
 The group performs public concerts each semester.
-The course may be repeated for credit.
 Audition and permission of instructor are required.

-MUN 1310 - Musical Theatre Ensemble (2)
+MUN1310 - Musical Theatre Ensemble

-Audition and permission of instructor are required.
-An entertainment-oriented choral ensemble that represents the college through performance of a varied repertoire of choral music, often with choreography.
+Audition and permission of instructor required.
+An entertainmentoriented choral ensemble that represents the college through performance of a varied repertoire of choral music, often with choreography.
 Membership by audition only.
-The course may be repeated for credit.

-MUN 1340 - Concert Choir (1)
+MUN1340 - Concert Choir

 Audition and permission of instructor required.
 This course includes the study and performance of works representative of a wide spectrum of literature designed for a small vocal ensemble.
 It is open to all students through audition and by permission of the instructor.
-The course may be repeated for credit and is designed for the student who enjoys serious choral literature and possesses musicianship skills.
+The course is designed for the student who enjoys serious choral literature and possesses musicianship skills.

-MUN 1341 - Chamber Choir (1)
+MUN1341 - Chamber Choir

 The goals of this course are to prepare and perform appropriate choral literature at the highest possible level, and to represent the College of Central Florida in public performance.
 In the process, students will learn proper and healthy singing techniques, musical terms and choral concepts.
-This choir will serve as the primary travel choir and will represent the college at off campus and special events.
+This choir will serve as the primary travel choir and will represent the College at off campus and special events.
 Instructor approval is required.

-MUN 1410 - String Ensemble (1)
+MUN1410 - String Ensemble

 This course is designed for students who desire to rehearse and perform in a string ensemble (orchestra) without winds and percussion.
 Until such time as there are significant numbers of strings to form a chamber orchestra, the string students will be assigned this ensemble as their major performing group.
 Permission of instructor is required.
-May be repeated for credit.

-MUN 1420 - Woodwind Ensemble (1)
+MUN1420 - Woodwind Ensemble

-This small ensemble studies and performs chamber music for woodwind instruments.
-The course may be repeated for credit.
+This small ensemble studies and performs chamber music for

+woodwind instruments.
+Terms offered: F

-MUN 1430 - Brass Ensemble (1)
+MUN1430 - Brass Ensemble